micartey/karl-the-voice-assistant/README.md

 ### Hardships

 The wake word detection is the hardest issue to solve.
-It still is not perfect and uses a local whisper instance to check for the wake word.
-**Using a local whisper instance doesn't really work on a Raspberry Pi and takes tens of seconds to decode** but also provides the best results...

-A second possibility is to use pocketsphinx - This seems to work on a Raspberry Pi, **however**, it is very limited and inaccuarte and also slow.
-Not good traits for a wake word detection.
+I started with using a local whisper instance and while this worked perfectly, an embedded device such as the Raspberry Pi 4 has to little power to run a whisper model.

+I then went on the search for wake word detections that can run on an embedded device and the only good and working solution out there seems to be picovoice.
+There are a few things I don't like about this:

+- depending on proprietary software for wake words
+- they seem to just ban users randomly as well as a [company with bad reputation](https://www.reddit.com/r/cscareerquestionsCAD/comments/qee7zp/picovoice_vancouver_interview_dlsde_roles/) in general

 ### TODO

-The rough functionallity is already implemented and you can have continues conversations.
+The rough functionality is already implemented, and you can have continues conversations.
 However, there are still some things to do!

-- [ ] Fix the wake word performance bottleneck to be able to run it on a Raspberry Pi 4
+- [ ] Function calling (Useful for smart home solutions)
 - [ ] Hide ffmpeg output
-- [ ] Function calling (Useful for smart home solutions)
-- [ ] Alarm clock
+- [ ] Alarm clock / Timer

 ## 🚀 Getting Started